keekss/keekss.github.io/essays/asking-smart-questions.md

 ---

 A user asking [how to access the values in an array of lists of pairs](https://stackoverflow.com/questions/63562412/accessing-the-values-in-an-array-of-lists-of-pairs) exemplified many aspects of good question-asking.

+The user is attempting to combine the name and price of list items in a hashmap to make a single statement, i.e. "<name>: <price>" but is experiencing an indexing error.

+The user starts by giving a concise example of the issue rather than an excessive sample of code, then indicating the goal rather than simply what's wrong.
+Importantly, the user also indicates that the documentation has already been checked, and that is lacks insight on the issue at hand.

+The user also gives appropriate labels to the question, indicating the language and data stucture mainly involved.

+This user reflected Eric Raymond's statement that "it's okay to be ignorant" but not to avoid helping yourself, as the user states their attempt to solve the issue and plainly asks, "how do I do it?" rather than blaming the issue on a shortcoming of the programing language / development environment, or claiming they simply lacked the time to solve the issue on their own.

+Another user